DataONEorg/Education/_lessons/lessons/08_citation/index.md

 # How to obtain a DOI for a dataset

-.two-third[* Contact organization/institution that can create DOIs
+.full-width[* Contact organization/institution that can create DOIs
  * Organization hierarchy

 ![diagram of organization/hierarchy for obtaining a DOI](images/slide18.png)